BUY NOW: £12

 - The Daemon Lover

-- King Orfeo [HEAR IT]
+- King Orfeo

 also featuring: Rob MacKillop (Lute), Bill Taylor (Psaltery, Bray Harp) and Steve Sutcliffe (Concertina)